-My body of work is a catalyst for the Spanish language movement in the U.S. where it is predicted that by 2050, North America will hold the largest Spanish speaking population globally; I intend for my plays to respond to the growing Latin American presence in America.
+My body of work is a catalyst for the Spanish language movement in the U.S. where it is predicted that by 2050, North America will hold the largest Spanish language population in the world; I intend for my plays to respond to the growing Latin American presence in America.

 I aim to make this a “2050” movement.
-Establishing an artistic movement that thrusts the Latin American voice into the American cannon of theatre by interrupting the hegemonic discourse and mainstream images/concepts of Latin American history.
+Establishing an artistic movement that thrusts the Latin American voice into the American cannon of theatre by interrupting the mainstream images/concepts of Latin American history.
 Through polyphonic discourse and an anti colonial agenda, that values the Latin American perspective of the American experience in order to cultivate a new value system/awareness with audiences and theatre makers alike.
 The investigation into this movement requires my participation in the United States and globally, as I continue to workshop and revise my plays with organizations, communities, scholars, performers, theatre makers, as well as marginalized populations.

-As I look to a future where my work is continuing to aid organizations, movements, and individuals, theatre projects that elevate the marginalized and abandoned.
+As I look to a future where my work is continuing to aid organizations, movements, and individuals, theatre projects that create platforms for vulnerable people and narratives.